 How to Install Metal Roofing Over Shingles?

 If you already have a shingle roof and desire to replace it with a metal roof, you need to take off the previous shingle roof, as argued by most experts.
 A metal roof cannot be easily fit over the shingles because of the total weight.
-This characteristic makes it harder to be installed over shingles, and there are specific considerations to be addressed.
-Check with the local building department to see if it is one of their checked installation methods.
+This characteristic makes it harder to be installed over shingles, and specific considerations must be addressed.
+Check with the local building department if it is one of their checked installation methods.
 The shingles also need to be super flat; otherwise, it is not practical to directly install the metal roof over existing shingles.
-Finally, if shingles are not balanced, the supporting structure would not tolerate the total weight of shingles and the metal.
+Finally, if the shingles are not balanced, the supporting structure will not tolerate the total weight of the shingles and the metal.

 How to install metal roofing over shingles?